stclib/STC/README.md

 Memory efficiency
 -----------------

-The containers are memory efficent.
-E.g. the circular list is intrusive so only one allocation is needed for each node, however a custom allocator and various techniques could improve the linked lists memory usage.
+The containers are memory efficent, containers takes up as little memory as possible.
 - **CString**, **CVector**: Representaion: one pointer size.
 The size and capacity is stored as part of the heap allocation that also holds the vector elements.
-- **CList**: Representaion: one pointer size.
+- **CList**: Representation: one pointer size.
 Each node allocates block storing value and next pointer.
 - **CHash set**: Representation: 4 pointers size.
 The hash table stores a key per bucket, and one table of "used/hash-value", occupying only one byte per bucket.
 - **CHash map**: Same as CHash set, but each bucket in the array stores a (key, value) pair, not only the key.
+- **CArray**: Elements are stored as one memory block.
+Representation: Two pointers, plus variables to store dimensionality.

 Demos
 -----